armHeader

 Another amazing resource for self-help maintenance.

-Known to many as the "Palma Christi" or "hand of Christ" for the plants palm-shaped leaves and incredible healing power, castor oil is an ancient remedy traditionally used in Europe and the Middle East to treat almost any symptom or problem.
+Known to many as the "Palma Christi" or "hand of Christ" for the plant's palm-shaped leaves and incredible healing power, castor oil is an ancient remedy traditionally used in Europe and the Middle East to treat almost any symptom or problem.

 Thoughts to share on this amazing home remedy: